albertlauncher/documentation/src/_docs/faq.md

 ##### Why are some applications not shown?

 The [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/) defines which applications shall be shown.
 If the desktop entry contains the key value pair `NoDisplay=true`, the application will not be shown.
 Further the keys `OnlyShowIn` and `NotShowIn` define which desktop environments should (not) show the desktop entry.
 The values are compared to the environment variable `$XDG_CURRENT_DESKTOP`.

+##### .\* Wayland .\* ?

+Sorry, I cant help you with this.
+Waylands integration into the major DEs is far from mature.
+Wayland support needs a lot of time and hopefully these infancy problems vanish with time.
+I'd like to invest the little time I have to do things [essential](https://en.wikipedia.org/wiki/No_Silver_Bullet) to the development of albert.
+If you google a bit, you will find out that a lot of applications have problems with Wayland.
+However if you are willing I'd appreciate to get help with that problems.